Wenlong Deng

 news

-Jun 03, 2025 | Check out our latest findings in On the Effect of Negative Gradient in Group Relative Deep Reinforcement Optimization, where we delve into the learning dynamics of GRPO and conduct an in-depth analysis of negative gradients. |
+| Sep 18, 2025 | Out paper On the Effect of Negative Gradient in Group Relative Deep Reinforcement Optimization is accepted by NeurIPS 2025, where we delve into the learning dynamics of GRPO and conduct an in-depth analysis of negative gradients. |

-Jun 02, 2025 | Delighted to share that I will be interning as a Research Scientist at Meta this summer. |
+| Jun 02, 2025 | Delighted to share that I will be interning as a Research Scientist at Meta this summer. |

-Apr 01, 2025 | Our paper MedReason: Eliciting Factual Medical Reasoning Steps in LLMs via Knowledge Graphs is online!
+| Apr 01, 2025 | Our paper MedReason: Eliciting Factual Medical Reasoning Steps in LLMs via Knowledge Graphs is online!
 We use Knowledge Graph(KG)as structured knowledge source to provide fact guidence on medical reasoning data generation. |

 selected publications